Search for Low-Energy Signals from Fast Radio Bursts with the Borexino Detector: Data Selection

 \section{Data Selection}

-Since a FRB is a very frequent event that is detected in a small fraction of cases, the analysis was conducted via two different approaches: a transient event search in a fixed time window with respect to the FRB detection moment and a generic search for extra neutrino-induced electron recoils or IBD components in the detector energy spectrum.
+Since a FRB is a very frequent event that is detected in a few cases, the analysis was conducted via two different approaches: a transient event search in a fixed time window with respect to the FRB detection moment and a generic search for extra neutrino-induced electron recoils or IBD components in the detector energy spectrum.